Best Fabrics for Travel Clothing

 If you'll be traveling to windy destinations or engaging in activities exposed to strong gusts, invest in windproof outer layers made from tightly woven fabrics like polyester or specialized wind-blocking materials.
 These garments provide an additional barrier against chilly winds.

-For travel fabric suitable for cooler climates refer to our Blog Layering 101 or ask in our Facebook discussion group.
+For travel fabric suitable for cooler climates refer to our Blog Layering for Warmth or ask in our Facebook discussion group.

 Ask for Advice!